 Ko Lanta's history stems from traders who came by boat from China and from the Arab continent, originally using the island as a stopover point because Koh Lanta is full of mangrove trees, where they can burn and use them as coals for their ships.
 Koh Lanta's Old Town on the East coast of the island is still home to some of the first traditional Chinese long houses built here.

-Koh Lanta Yai is made up of Si Raya (known today as Lanta Old town), a small, quiet village with 100 year-old shacks and shop-houses built on stilts over the water.
-Ban Saladan on the northern tip of the island is the business and commercial center where most visitors arrive on the island.
+Before the First World War, Saladan at the northernmost point of the island was the checkpoint for all tax-paying boats en route to the Malay peninsula.
+Today, Saladan became the business and commercial centre where most visitors arrive on the island.
 Koh Lanta Yai has a very diverse cultural mix with Thai-Muslim, Thai-Chinese and the original Sea Gypsies, all having lived on the island in harmony for hundreds of years.

 Koh Lanta has it all.
 On the west coast, you’ve got sandy beaches that are a perfect base for a swimming session.
 At the heart of the island there are jungle, mountains, caves and waterfalls while down at the southern tip you’ll find the national park.
 On the east coast, 100 years old Lanta Old Town has remained very similar to what it was all those years ago.
 Off the coast, there are large limestone rock formations - The Talabeng Islands, where you explore the hidden beach and cave; and almost 1,000 acres of mangrove forest.
 Koh Lanta is also a great base from which to go island-hopping, including Phi Phi, Koh Yao Noi, Railay, Koh Ngai, Koh Libong, Koh Lipe, Koh Kradan, Langawi, etc.